tomx-sh/cronoscript-compiler/README.md

 - **Timeline**: A timeline is a group of milestones and tasks.

 ## Events
-An event can be describe as simply as a date, written between parenthesis:
+An event can be describe as simply as a date.
+Dates are always written between parenthesis:
 ```CronoScript
 (01/01/2023)
 ```